hiero-ledger/hiero-docs/getting-started/environment-set-up.md

 ### Step 2: Install the Hedera JavaScript SDK

-Now that you have your node environment setup, we can get started with Hedera’s JS SDK!
+Now that you have your node environment setup, we can install the Hedera’s JS SDK!
 You can open this project in your favorite text editor like [Visual Studio Code](https://code.visualstudio.com/Download).

-* Install it with your favorite package manager.
+* Install the JS SDK with your favorite package manager, `npm` or `yarn`.

 ```
 // install Hedera's JS SDK with NPM